evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

-# Define Project and Distro Settings
+# Project and Distro Settings

 The Project and Distro settings pages can be found at the right side dropdown on the navigation menu.
 All users can access the distro